stoutfiles/fe_metrics/README.md

 -Used a different profile for unit tests and had them run against a different database.

--Put MySQL into a docker image.
+-Put MySQL and the application into Docker images.

--Some more Swagger documentation

--Documented out Big O complexity of each call
+-Documented out Big O complexity of each call.

 ## Setup